-It’s a technology of perfection that’s been called both the electric guitar of our age, and one of history’s worst inventions.
-Auto-Tune, and its underlying pitch-correction technology, has forever changed the music industry.
+It’s a technology of perfection that’s been called both the electric guitar of our age and one of history’s worst inventions.
+Auto-Tune, and its underlying pitch-correction technology, have forever changed the music industry.
 Initially meant to help recording engineers and artists reduce the time needed to get the perfect take, pitch correction software has become a versatile tool both revered by some for its creative uses and despised by others for its overuse and ability to replace* actual talent.
 Let’s look at both sides of the story and introduce some of the pitch correction software currently being used in the music industry.

 *Pitch correction software is not a replacement for actual talent.

 Problems with quality control